nyarly/blog/_drafts/semantic-versioning-in-reverse.md

 case where the maintainer of a library is also its consumer.
-There's amazing value in being able to set down one project sometimes for months, and work on another than consumes it, without worrying about the details inside it.
+There's amazing value in being able to set down one project sometimes for months, and work on another than consumes its interface without worrying about the details inside it.

 ## In Practice